VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 	- Encouraging more reflective peer discussions on feedback received.
 	- Creating shared team-based game mechanics where students collaborate on feedback strategies.

-Your study demonstrates that game-based learning can effectively support Autonomy and Relatedness, reinforcing SDT’s predictions about the importance of agency and social connection in learning environments.
+My study demonstrates that game-based learning can effectively support Autonomy and Relatedness, reinforcing SDT’s predictions about the importance of agency and social connection in learning environments.
 However, the lack of significant change in Competence suggests that game mechanics alone may not be enough to build students’ confidence in giving feedback.
 Future refinements could include explicit skill-building strategies to complement the motivational benefits of gamification.

 ## Code Review Taxonomy Scores